-Complete the meal: This dish is customarily served over rice, but you can also serve over couscous for nice textural balance.
-Serve the meal with warm pita bread and some diced tomatoes and cucumbers dressed in olive oil, lemon juice, and fresh dill.
+This dish is customarily served over rice, but you can also serve over couscous for nice textural balance.
+Serve the meal with warm pita bread, if you’d like, plus a simple salad of diced tomatoes and cucumbers dressed in olive oil, lemon juice, and fresh dill.

 - 2 tablespoons olive oil